 Voice cracking usually happen when the vocal muscles stop working for a moment, interrupting the sound produced.
-If you have ever asked yourself “why does my voice crack when I sing” then here are some of the most effective ways to helps prevent this, and here we outline some of the best methods:
+If you have ever asked yourself “why does my voice crack when I sing” then here are some of the most effective ways to helps prevent this, where we outline some of the best methods and remedies.

 Professional singers call voice breaks the passaggio, with unintentional register breaks called voice cracks.
 These cracks are real but they are not forever, and with experience and research it only takes a little work to cure.
 Voice cracks can be stopped through continuous vocal exercises, breathing exercises and physical exercises.

 In this article, we’ll teach you how to stop voice cracks when singing and prevent vocal fatigue.

 How to prevent voice cracks when singing